nicksstapleton/blog/_posts/2021-05-16-must-have-logos-bible-software-resources.md

 * [Charles Spurgeon Sermon Collection](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/product/18436/the-complete-spurgeon-sermon-collection)

 You'll notice I did not include any commentary series.
 While there are certainly stand out series, I personally prefer to pick the best commentaries from a given series rather than purchasing an entire set unless there is a compelling discount.
 One-volume commentaries, which I listed, are also valuable for a quick overview of a passage.

+Read my [Logos Buyer's Guide](https://www.nickstapleton.me/logos-buyers-guide/) if you want help choosing a base package.
 If you are looking for the best commentaries for a particular book of the Bible, I highly recommend [this website](https://www.nickstapleton.me/best-bible-commentaries/).

 👉 What is a must-have resource in your library?
 Send me a [tweet](http://www.twitter.com/nickstapleton) and let me know.